 Here at Ki’s Kitchen, we make a delicious Shepherd’s Pie (completely plant-based) with kidney beans and veggies as the filling, and cauliflower mash as the topping.

-Tomatoes – as long as nightshade vegetables don’t bother you, tomatoes are an amazing way to both disguise other veggies in your food, and, aid in the absorption of key nutrients like iron.
+Tomatoes – Tomatoes are an amazing way to both disguise other veggies in your food, and, aid in the absorption of key nutrients like iron.

-A plant-based chili, for example, made with kidney beans, mushrooms, eggplant, peppers, and tinned tomatoes, is a perfect example of how ingredients work together to nourish your body.
+A plant-based chili, for example, made with kidney beans, mushrooms, eggplant, peppers, and tinned San Marzano tomatoes, is a perfect example of how ingredients work together to nourish your body.

 And, we could go on…our love of plant-based meals and ingredients, does not end here.

-If we can help you make the switch to a more plant-based lifestyle, please reach out to us.
+If you’re starting to become veggie curious or need to eat a more plant-based diet for health reasons, please reach out to us.
 We’d love to help.

 Please feel free to share this post with anyone who might benefit, and comments are always welcome!